Project Type

 Our Initial Hypothesis

 My initial understanding of the problem mainly focused on login effectiveness.
 As a Security plugin, we consistently advised users to reset passwords regularly, but we often struggled to get them to follow through with that best practice.
-When I first discussed the idea of introducing passkeys with my Lead Developer, who was already familiar with the technology and highly supportive of it, and our Project Manager (we did not have a product owner at the time), I presented Passkeys as a solution to the recurring password reset issues our users faced.
+When I first discussed the idea of introducing passkeys with my Lead Developer, who was already familiar with the technology and highly supportive of it, and our Project Manager (we did not have a product owner at the time), I presented Passkeys as a solution to the recurring password reset issues our users faced as seen by an initial support ticket review session.

 User Research